hashicorp/terraform-provider-aws/website/docs/r/greengrass_logger_definition.html.markdown

 * `id` - (Required) String.
 A descriptive or arbitrary ID for the core.
 This value must be unique within the core definition version.
 Max length is 128 characters with pattern [a-zA-Z0-9:_-]+.
 * `type` - (Required) String.
 The type of log output which will be used.
 This argument can accept such values: AWSCloudWatch, FileSystem.
 * `level` - (Required) String.
 The level of the logs.
 This argument can accept such values: TRACE, DEBUG, INFO, WARN, ERROR, FATAL.
-* `Space` - (Optional) Number.
+* `space` - (Optional) Number.
 The amount of file space, in KB, to use if the local file system is used for logging purposes.

 ## Attributes Reference